 Participating artists: Armen Parsadanov, David Meskhi, Dima Komarov, Genia Volkov, Grigor Devejiev, Hassan Kurbanbaev, Ieva Raudsepa, Jedrzej Franek, Masha Demianova, Michal Korta, Patrick Bienert and Max von Gumppenberg, Paulina Korobkiewicz, and Pavel Milyakov

 Thursday 22 February, 6pm – 2am

 TjejLand is a Stockholm based curatorial platform founded by Petra Stenvall in 2014.
 TjejLand's vision is to act like a social meeting place and to create a curative, creative platform & publications featuring female photgraphers around the world.

-Thanks to Contemporary Lynx Magazine: Disco Polo Edition II and Perspectives were displayed as a part of the Hackney WickED Festival / Hackney Wick & Fish Island Open Studio DIY in London.
+Thanks to Contemporary Lynx Magazine: Disco Polo and Perspectives were displayed as a part of the Hackney WickED Festival / Hackney Wick & Fish Island Open Studio DIY in London.
 A weekend with contemporary art, live performances, photography, immersive installations and music.

 The event was taking place at the Hive – a performance and project space located in a Victorian factory, where Contemporary Lynx Magazine in collaboration with BFLMPSVZ publishing were presenting their artistic programme created in collaboration with international emerging artists.

 The Camberwell Book Prize was founded to support emerging graduates from the Photography programme at Camberwell College of Arts, University of the Arts London.
 The project supports a proposal for an experimentally orientated publication, through a series of workshops, design consultation and production budget.
 It aims to contribute to the evolving research and ideas around artists’ books and to support ambitious graduates in seeking audiences for their practices.
 The project was initiated by Duncan Wooldridge and Sigune Hamann.